 About the author

 Classical guitarist Fabricio Mattos performs and teaches worldwide.
 He undertook a world tour in 2011 as part of WGC-Worldwide Guitar Connections, a project founded and directed by himself that comprises many innovations in music-making.
-He also produced and took part in many other tours, recordings, collaborations, and teaching projects in recent years.
+He also produced and took part in many other tours, recordings, collaborations, and teaching projects in five continents in recent years.

 Mattos graduated from EMBAP (School of Music and Fine Arts of Paraná), in Curitiba, Brazil, and completed his Master of Music (Performance & Research) degree at the Royal Academy of

 Music, London.
 He has won many important international prizes and awards in his career, including the prestigious “Julian Bream Award”.